-But, Berkeley leaves room for miracles, exceptions to the laws of nature.
+But Berkeley also leaves room for miracles, exceptions to the laws of nature.

-He argues that both uniformity in nature and blemishes in nature support God's existence.
+He argues that both uniformity in nature and these miraculous blemishes support our belief in God's existence.

 If we attentively consider the constant regularity, order, and concatenation of natural things, the surprising magnificence, beauty, and perfection of the larger, and the exquisite contrivance of the smaller parts of creation, together with the exact harmony and correspondence of the whole, but above all the never-enough-admired laws of pain and pleasure, and the instincts or natural inclinations, appetites, and passions of animals; I say if we consider all these things, and at the same time attend to the meaning and import of the attributes One, Eternal, Infinitely Wise, Good, and Perfect, we shall clearly perceive that they belong to the aforesaid spirit, who works all in all, and by whom all things consist (Principles, §146).